vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### podSecurityContext

 This can be used to set securityContext of AKO pod, if necessary.
 For example, in openshift environment, if a persistent storage with hostpath is used for logging, then securityContext must have privileged: true (Reference - https://docs.openshift.com/container-platform/4.11/storage/persistent_storage/persistent-storage-hostpath.html)

-### featureGates.GatewayAPI

-Use this flag if you want to enable Gateway API feature for AKO.
-It is disabled by default.
-Set the flag to `true` to enable the flag.

-### GatewayAPI

-Enable Gateway API in the featureGate to use this field.

-### GatewayAPI.image.repository

-If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited with the private registry name.

-### ako-crd-operator.enabled
-Enable this flag to deploy ako-crd-operator which manages multiple CRDs

-### ako-crd-operator.controllerManager.container.image.repository
-Specify docker-registry that has the ako-crd-operator image

-### ako-crd-operator.controllerManager.container.image.tag
-Specify image tag to be used for ako-crd-operator image

-### ako-crd-operator.controllerManager.container.image.imagePullPolicy
-Specify image pull policy for ako-crd-operator image

-### ako-crd-operator.controllerManager.container.image.pullSecrets

-If you are setting the [image.repository](#imagerepository) field to use a secure private container image registry for ako-crd-operator image, then you must specify the pull secrets in this field.
-The pull secrets are a list of Kubernetes Secret objects that are created from the login credentials of a secure private image registry.
-The container runtime uses the pull secrets to authenticate with the registry in order to pull the ako-crd-operator image.

-### ako-crd-operator.controllerManager.container.resources.limits.cpu
-Specify CPU limit for ako-crd-operator pod

-### ako-crd-operator.controllerManager.container.resources.limits.memory
-Specify Memory limit for ako-crd-operator pod

-### ako-crd-operator.controllerManager.container.resources.requests.cpu
-Specify CPU request for ako-crd-operator

-### ako-crd-operator.controllerManager.container.resources.requests.memory
-Specify Memory request for ako-crd-operator